im-sanny/miniShop/learnings.md

   Needed because append expects multiple elements, not a slice

 - Environment variables are always strings that's why I need to convert those in other format if i need.

+# Create user handler

+- When I send a request with correct data, CreateUserHandler receives it, decodes the JSON into a User struct, then sends that user to StoreUser to be stored.
+StoreUser adds a user ID and returns the updated user, which is then sent back in the response.

+# Rule to return pointer from a range

+- Never return the address of a range variable (&u)

+Always use:
+for i := range slice {
+return &slice[i]
+}